As demand for sustainable travel grows, cycling is a great way of minimising your carbon footprint while exploring.

-Integrated into city breaks, cycling brings opportunities to cover significant distances while sight-seeing.
+Integrated into city breaks, cycling brings opportunities to cover distances while sight-seeing.
 Guided bicycle tours introduce places of interest and bring opportunities to meet fellow travellers.
-Beyond that, cycling can be good, simple fun.
+Beyond that, cycling can just be good, simple fun.

 Here’s a look at five of the most bike friendly cities in Europe: